NEW YORK — Louisiana and Colorado voted opposite ways on different abortion measures that appeared on each state’s ballot Tuesday.

 “Amendment 1 will make sure judges could never establish a right to taxpayer funding of abortion in Louisiana,” she wrote.
 “It simply keeps abortion policy in the hands of our legislators rather than state judges.”

-“Our body of pro-life laws ensure that women are empowered with the truth about their pregnancy prior to an abortion, that minors seeking an abortion have parental consent, and that babies born alive following a botched abortion receive immediate medical care.”
+“Our body of pro-life laws ensure that women are empowered with the truth about their pregnancy prior to an abortion, that minors seeking an abortion have parental consent, and that babies born alive following a botched abortion receive immediate medical care,” she said.

 The “Love Life Amendment” was also supported by multiple state legislators and the Louisiana Conference of Catholic Bishops.